KushimoKola/course_advanced_dbt/Week_3_notes.md

  - dbt `lineage graph/view` is a good resource to help identify relationships between models, how they are used, and determine if tests are repeated across dependent models.

 ## Task 2
-Added a custom generic test `column_is_active.sql` which replaced a redundant singular test.
+ - Added a custom generic test `column_is_active.sql` which replaced a redundant singular test.
 The custom generic test can also be used elsewhere - applying related logic.

+## Task 3
+ - Created unit test for `fct_mrr` by creating input and output csvs.
+ - After creating seeds, run `dbt build --full-refresh`
+ - Confirming that all tests pass when I run `dbt build --select fct_mrr --vars 'unit_testing: true'`